timeasipos/website/courses.markdown

 ---

 <div stype="text-align:justify; text-justify:inter-word;">
-Course offering: Introduction to Hungarian-English Literary Translation (one 90-minute class every Wednesday evening from February to May).
+  <b>Introduction to Hungarian-English Literary Translation</b> (one 90-minute class every Wednesday evening from February to May).
   Write to me at <a href="mailto:contact@timea-sipos.com?subject=Course - Intro Hungarian English Literature">contact@timea-sipos.com</a> to sign up.
 </div>
 <br/>